MelJan/PyDeep/docs/tutorials/ICA_natural_images.rst

 See  `ICA_2D_example <ICA_2D_example.html#ICA_2D_example>`__ for a theoretical introduction.

+The code_ given below produces the following output.

 Visualization of 100 examples of the gray scale natural image dataset.

 .. figure:: images/ICA_natural_images_data.png